JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

 # Full Stack Projects Collection

-****Ticket 21,17 - Update route Wired backend+frontend Done,next to work on media queries for mobile display problems & show hide password functionality, and error message if the API key is wrong for the frontend part only****
+****Ticket 21,17 - Need to implement breakpoints   media queries for mobile display problems in material ui, need to learn first how to do them aghhhhh!!!🐱‍👤****

 > ### Status:
 ****Working on Project 1 Version 1.3.0 & to test & deploy Project 2 version 1.0.0 Completed to test it on a test network like tron ,Initiated Project 3 🛸****